azuline/pixi/README.md

 Make sure the location that pixi installs to is a part of `$PATH`.

 After installation, configure pixi with the following command.
-Refer to the [configuration section](#Configuration) for details on configuration options.

 ```sh
 $ pixi config
 ```

+Refer to the [configuration section](#Configuration) for details on the various configuration options.

 Now you can begin downloading!